FrankKesel/xilinx_tools/vitis_hls/tutorial_02/tutorial_02.md

 ## Setting up the component and applying loop pipelining
 * Download the folder `tutorial_02/reference_files` and rename this folder to `tutorial_02`.
 You will now have a similar folder structure as in [tutorial 1b](../tutorial_01/tutorial_01_b.md) but now we have only one solution or component which we will modify in the Vitis GUI.
-* Open a Linux terminal, go to the folder `tutorial_02` and execute the bash script `run_demo.sh`.
-Then start the Vitis GUI and open the workspace `tutorial_02`.
+* Open a Linux terminal, go to the folder `tutorial_02` and execute the bash script `sol1.sh`.
+Then start the Vitis GUI and open the workspace `tutorial_02` (Push `Update` in the dialog).
 Since synthesis has already been run you can open the synthesis report as it is shown in the following image.

 ![Vitis GUI with opened workspace](images/hls_50.png)